Bardo, False Chronicle of a Handful of Truths: Filming

-Principal photography began on March 3, 2021 in Mexico City, with Darius Khondji as cinematographer and Eugenio Caballero as production designer, under the working title Limbo.
+Principal photography began on March 3, 2021, in Mexico City, with Darius Khondji as cinematographer and Eugenio Caballero as production designer, under the working title Limbo.
 Khondji paired the large format Alexa 65 camera with Panavision Sphero lenses, shooting almost the entirety of the film on the 17mm and the 21mm.
 Five months of filming were planned in other locations in the Capital and the Estudios Churubusco.

 On March 4, 2021, during filming in the historic center of Mexico City, a passerby was arrested for striking a production security member.
 In September 2021, it was reported that the film had completed production.

 Post-production

-Iñárritu continued editing the film after its premiere.
-The version that screened at the 70th San Sebastián International Film Festival in late September 2022 runs 152 minutes without credits, 22 minutes shorter than the one screened at Venice and Telluride.
-The final runtime was set at 160 minutes (including credits).
+Iñárritu continued editing the film after its premiere at Venice.
+The version screened at San Sebastián, in late September 2022, had a running time of 152 minutes, without credits, 22 minutes shorter than the one screened at Venice and Telluride.
+The final runtime released by Netflix was set at 160 minutes including the credits.

 Release

-Bardo, False Chronicle of a Handful of Truths had its world premiere at the 79th Venice International Film Festival on September 1, 2022.
-It had its United States premiere at the 2022 AFI Fest on November 3, 2022.
+Bardo, False Chronicle of a Handful of Truths had its world premiere at the 79th Venice International Film Festival on September 1, 2022, it was screened for the first time in the US at the 49th Telluride Film Festival.
+The film was also screened at the 70th San Sebastián International Film Festival, in late September, and at the 2022 AFI Fest, in late November.

 It was released in theaters in Mexico on October 27, 2022, then a limited release in United States theatres on November 4 and on Netflix on December 16.

 Reception

 Critical reception

-The film has received polarizing reviews from critics, who praised the performances of Cacho and Siciliani, Khondji's cinematography, and Iñarritu's direction, but criticized the runtime and writing; many referred to the film as "self-indulgent" and "pretentious".
+The film has received polarized reviews from critics, who praised the performances of Giménez Cacho and Siciliani, Khondji's cinematography, and Iñarritu's direction, but criticized the runtime and writing; many referred to the film as "self-indulgent" and "pretentious".

-In an interview with Los Angeles Times, Iñárritu, although not having read any of the reviews, believed their was a racial bias among the critics and stated that a filmmaker's expressions of themselves shouldn't be considered as self-indulgent or emulating other thematically-related works.
+In an interview with Los Angeles Times, Iñárritu believed there was a racial bias among the critics and stated that a filmmaker's expressions of themselves shouldn't be considered as self-indulgent or emulating other thematically related works.

+Filmmaker Lulu Wang praised the film, calling it "an exuberant film from a world-class artist who forges dreams (and nightmares) in lights and then dares to share it with the world."